Urthen/MaelstromPrototype2/README.md

 Running the app
 ---------------

-Start up redis by running `redis-server` in one terminal window.
-In another, from the repository directory, run the Maelstrom instance itself with `foreman start -f DevProcfile`
+Start up redis by running `redis-server redis.conf` in the repo directory.
+In another terminal window, run the Maelstrom instance itself with `foreman start -f DevProcfile`

 Testing the app
 ---------------